About Us

 336.794.8212

 Kelly is our part-time receptionist who is the voice you may hear on the phone or smile you may see in the office.
 Originally from New Hampshire, Kelly has lived in Winston-Salem for many years.
-She has been married for many years to Ernie and has two sons, one an officer in the Navy, and the other who is a minister in Raleigh.
+She has been married for many years to Ernie and has two sons and two adopted daughters.

 Kelly is a certified fitness instructor and can be found teaching many fitness and Zumba classes around Winston-Salem.